nagam11/Countries-borders/README.md

-# Countries borders
+# iOS MapKit Overlay Coordinates
 A dataset of countries borders for iOS (pList format).
-The dataset currently contains 11 US states and 13 European countries.
+The dataset currently contains 50 US states and 13 European countries.
 Every country is identified by its country code (for example ITA for Italy, POR for Portugal).

 ## How to encode for MapKit
 ```